Shika-B/Shika-B.github.io/content/blog/shazam_100_loc.md

 > For $f: \mathbb{R} \to \mathbb{R}$ sufficiently smooth (for instance, $\mathcal{C}^1$ is enough) and $1$-periodic, there exists a unique sequence $(a_n)_{n \in \mathbb{Z}}$ such that $$f(x) = \sum_{n \in \mathbb{Z}} a_n e^{2 i \pi n x}$$
 > Moreover the coefficients $a_n$, called the frequencies composing $f$, can be retrieved through the formula $$a_n = \int_0^1 f(x) e^{-2i \pi nx} \mathrm{d}x$$

 The second part of that statement is easy to deduce from the first, by swapping both integrals and using the identity $\int_0^1 e^{2 i \pi n x} = 0$ whenever $n \neq 0$.
 The first part requires some work and I we will not go down this rabbit hole.
 Going back to the physics, if we think of $f$ as representing a sound (that is the air pressure as a function of the time), we see that any (periodic, it will matter later) sound can be decomposed as a sum of pure trigonometric waves.
-Pure sin/cosine soundwaves are called pure tones in music, and they sound exactly like when you hit a single note on a piano.
+Pure sin/cosine soundwaves are called pure tones in music, and they sound kind of like when you hit a single note on a piano.

 ## The infamous FFT